-2 hours. - 470 Independent Doctoral Study in Theology

-The Department Independent research on an approved topic within the scope of this department, with a thesis required.
+558 Independent Doctoral Study in Historical Theology The Department Independent research on an approved topic within the score of this Independent research on an approved topic within the scope of this department, with a thesis required.
 Credit is allowed proportionate to the amount of work but not to exceed four semester hours.